 3. Nix Advance Digital Photo Frame 10-inch Widescreen

 Resolution: 1280 x 800 | Dimensions: 9.7 x 6.7 x 0.4 inches | Touch screen: No | Wi-Fi: No | Remote: Yes | Built-in storage: None | Motion sensor: Yes | Music player: No | Video: Yes | USB/SD slots: Yes/Yes | Cloud Services: None

-If you seek a widescreen photo frame where you can forget about the complexities of Wi-Fi setup, web control and email, the Nix Advance 10-inch photo frame has your number.
+If you seek a widescreen digital photo frame where you can forget about the complexities of Wi-Fi setup, web control and email, the Nix Advance 10-inch Photo Frame is the right choice for you.
 This reasonably priced unit boasts a 1280 x 800, 16:10 display where you can plug in the included USB stick or your own SD/SDHC camera card with hundreds of photos and swap them out at will.

 4. Nix Advance Digital Photo Frame 8-inch Widescreen